Xilinx/mlir-aie/docs/Building.md

     __All subsequent steps should be run from inside the top-level directory of the mlir-aie repo cloned above.__

-2. Run utils/setup_python_packages.sh to setup the prerequisite python packages.
-This script creates and installs the python packages listed in utils/requirements.txt in a virtual python environment called 'sandbox'.
+2. Run `utils/setup_python_packages.sh` to setup the prerequisite python packages.
+This script creates and installs the python packages listed in `utils/requirements.txt` in a virtual python environment called 'sandbox', then it enters the sandbox:
     ```
     source utils/setup_python_packages.sh
     ```